-During the late 1980’s, I studied painting at the University of Delaware where I developed a neo-expressionist style.
+During the mid-late 1980’s, I studied painting at the University of Delaware where I developed a figurative, neo-expressionist style similar to New York artists of the time.
 After graduating, I put down my brush and worked for ten years as a graphic artist, then ten years as a photojournalist.
-My dream during those years was to return to painting and I’m pleased to say that I’ve done just that.
+My dream during those years was to return to painting and live my life as a full-time artist and I’m pleased to say that I’ve done just that.

 To view and download

 Chambers’ 44-page full-color booklet “Experimentally III” CLICK HERE

 “I have to change to stay the same.”